 Welcome to our family…

-At St Mel’s Catholic Primary School Campsie we aim to create an educational environment of love, faith, respect, trust, co-operation and harmony for each individual.
+Welcome to St Mel’s Catholic Primary School Campsie where our aim is to create an educational environment of love, faith, respect, trust, co-operation and harmony for each individual.

 We strive to achieve educational excellence in offering each student the opportunity to develop their individual abilities to the full.
 In our educational programs we are committed to developing each facet of the child – spiritual, physical, intellectual, social, emotional, aesthetic and a sense of citizenship.